enPlace/react-Battleship/README.md

-# Building an algorithm that plays as your opponent
+# The computerPlayer.js module: The algorithm that plays as your opponent
 ## Background:
 <p>I started off building this thinking about how I typically play the game of battleship, which generally has three phases: </p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
 Randomly target coordinates on a board until I get a hit.
 Lets call this phase the “hunting” phase.</p>